StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 The topology time can be set in the following ways:

-* Use the time range arrow buttons to the left and right of the **Topology time** box to move the playhead forwards or backwards in time to the next set of [events](#events).
+* Use the time jumper arrow buttons to the left and right of the **Topology time** box to move the playhead forwards or backwards in time to the next set of [events](#events).
 * To move the playhead to a specific time, click on the timeline.

 Click **Go live** or **BACK TO LIVE** to stop time travelling and return to live mode.